-From August 22–September 21, 2016, the Virginia State Water Control Board/Department of Environmental Quality (DEQ) is accepting public comments on the Final Text of proposed amendments to the Commonwealth’s water-quality standards, as part of the triennial review of those standards, 9 VAC 25-260 in the Virginia Administrative Code.
+From August 22–September 21, 2016, the Virginia State Water Control Board/Department of Environmental Quality (DEQ) accepted public comments on the Final Text of proposed amendments to the Commonwealth’s water-quality standards, as part of the triennial review of those standards, 9 VAC 25-260 in the Virginia Administrative Code.

 Virginia Code section 62.1-44.15 (3a), part of Virginia’s State Water Control Law, requires the State Water Control Board to review and update the Commonwealth’s water-quality standards at least every three years.

-The publication of the proposed Final Text is the latest stage in the review of changes that were proposed in draft form in summer 2015.
-This proposed regulatory action is identified on the Virginia Regulatory Townhall, online at http://www.townhall.virginia.gov/l/ViewStage.cfm?stageid=7442, as Action 4017; the Final Text stage is Stage 7442.
+The publication of the proposed Final Text was a stage in the review of changes that were proposed in draft form in summer 2015.
+This proposed regulatory action was identified on the Virginia Regulatory Townhall, online at http://www.townhall.virginia.gov/l/ViewStage.cfm?stageid=7442, as Action 4017; the Final Text stage was Stage 7442.

 CHANGES FROM SUMMER 2015 PROPOSAL

 •The aquatic life water quality criteria concentrations for lead in saltwater were corrected to show the criteria as “dissolved” concentrations by multiplying the old criteria by the saltwater conversion factor of 0.951.
 The acute saltwater criterion was converted from 240 μg/L to 230 μg/l and the chronic criterion was converted from 9.3 to 8.8 μg/l.

 •The proposed updates to 8 water quality criteria designed to protect human health have been removed and will be addressed in a separate rule-making which will include consideration for adoption of human health water quality criteria for these 8, as well as an additional 86 toxic substances based on new recommended criteria finalized by EPA in June 2015.